Magnetoelectric effect in the mixed valence polyoxovanadate cage V$_{12}$: Introduction

-An interesting alternative for spin manipulation in molecular magnets can be an application of the electric field, which is much more precise than magnetic field.
-It can be also tuned to work for nanomagnets.
-As a practical application an STM tip or microwave cavity are considered \cite{Trif2010}, though the usage of electrodes is also possible \cite{Wang2023}.
 The influence of the electric field on the magnetic state of a molecule, which most of the time is due to the interaction with the valence electrons, is indirect and caused by modification of the molecular orbitals or/and spin-orbit interaction.
 It has been concluded \cite{Trif2008,Trif2010} on the basis of symmetry analysis that spin-electric coupling can appear in some magnetic molecules with permanent electric dipoles at bonds connecting various magnetic centers in a molecule.
 The effect of electric field can be then modeled by changing exchange interactions \cite{Trif2010}, but the strength of this effect cannot be assessed by symmetry analysis alone.
 For this purpose, it is necessary to perform for example DFT calculations \cite{Islam2010}.
 A similar theoretical analysis has been performed for the time modulated electric field acting on a magnetic molecule \cite{Troiani2019}.
 Another type of spin-electric coupling can be found in molecules which have structure related built-in electric dipole.
-In such compounds electric field induces structure change which in turn influences local magnetic anisotropy and thus the spin \cite{Vaganov2025}.
+In such compounds electric field induces structure change which in turn influences local magnetic anisotropy and thus the spin \cite{Liu2021,Vaganov2025}.
 It has also been demonstrated that in frustrated molecular triangles the spin-electric effect is caused by spin induced charge redistribution characteristic for chiral states \cite{Nossa2023}.

 A different mechanism of interaction of a magnetic molecule with the electric field can be expected in systems with itinerant, that is delocalized valence electrons.
 Such situation is often encountered in the sufficiently symmetric mixed-valence polyoxovanadates (POV) \cite{Muller1991,Muller1997,Keene2012}.
 Here it is supposed that the most important effect is due to the displacement of itinerant electrons induced by the electric field.
 As a result, some electrons may overcome Coulomb repulsion and develop exchange interactions with each other.
 This, in turn, will lead to a modification of a molecular quantum state.
 It can be expected that in such molecules the spin-electric effect should be stronger than the one present in molecular magnets with only localized valence electrons.
 Moreover, POVs are of interest also because they can be easily functionalized by various ligands \cite{Monakhov2015b} or by guests encapsulated in the host systems \cite{Monakhov2015,Kozlowski2017,Notario2018} giving rise to a variety of properties which can be tuned to obtain desired effects.